academyofdata/clusterdock/cheatsheet.md

 ## Hive to HBase

-We could also do the reverse: define a table in Hive and have the data available in/through HBase, would go something like this
+We could also do the reverse: define a table in Hive and have the data available in/through HBase and it would go something like this

 `
 CREATE TABLE definhive(value map<string,int>, row_key int)